-Capital is actively managed on an ongoing basis for both the Bank and its regulated subsidiaries.
+Capital is actively managed on an ongoing basis for the Group's principal banking subsidiary, Bank of Scotland plc, and the associated capital policies and procedures are subject to regular review.
+Bank of Scotland plc measures both its capital requirements and the amount of capital resources that it holds to meet those requirements through applying capital directives and regulations as implemented in the UK by the Prudential Regulation Authority (PRA) and supplemented through additional regulation under the PRA Rulebook and associated statements of policy, supervisory statements and other guidance.
 Regulatory capital ratios are considered a key part of the budgeting and planning processes and forecast ratios are reviewed by the Lloyds Banking Group and Ring-Fenced Banks Asset and Liability Committees.
 Target capital levels take account of current and future regulatory requirements, capacity for growth and to cover uncertainties.
-Capital policies and procedures are subjected to regular review.